ibtesam5d/spellbook-generator/README.md

 ## todos

-- basic pages (home, spellbook, create spellbook, edit spellbook(?))
-- determine user flow
-- configure database to store user data
+- re-adjust spell model to include more information
+- allow users to create a spellbook
-- set up the data models
+- begin manual data entry process!
 - host under a domain
 - learn user auth to allow users to create an account(?)
-OR
-- find a way to save data to the browsers

 ## user stories